c. Statement Encouraging Accurate and Prompt Crime Reporting

 their name and/or do not want to pursue action through the criminal justice or university

 judicial systems.
-A victim can confidentially discuss a crime or incident with a professional
+A victim can confidentially discuss a crime or incident with a mental health clinician

-counselor on campus.
-Professional counselors who receive confidential information are not
+on campus.
+Mental health clinicians who receive confidential information are not

 required to report these crimes or incidents to the University Police for inclusion into the

 annual disclosure of crime statistics or for the purpose of a timely warning.
-A Professional
+A Mental health

 counseling to members of the institution’s community and who is functioning within the scope